 Procurement needs solid information on which to base decisions and start supplier negotiations - information about supplier performance, item usage, forecasted needs, waste percentages, production problems, sales and more.

-Likewise, when their colleagues in production, sales and logistics place orders on suppliers they need access to contractual information to know calculate optimal order quantities and obtain the best discounts and rebates available.
+Likewise, when their colleagues in production, sales and logistics place orders on suppliers they need access to contractual information to calculate optimal order quantities and obtain the best discounts and rebates available.

 Of course, technology has a place for those who are required to go out to tender - placing an electronic barrier between suppliers and the procurement team until the right time helps to make the tender process more efficient.

-There is no single solution here, but best in class procurement teams often supplement their core ERP systems with applications and analytics tools to meet their needs.
+There is no single solution here, but best-in-class procurement teams often supplement their core ERP systems with applications and analytics tools to meet their needs.

-According to Aberdeen Group, "Best in class companies have more than 75% of their contracts available in a searchable repository", and (probably as a result) are "3 times more likely to have transactions compliant against contracts than anyone else".
+According to Aberdeen Group, "Best-in-class companies have more than 75% of their contracts available in a searchable repository", and (probably as a result) are "3 times more likely to have transactions compliant against contracts than anyone else".

 7 Renegotiate regularly